 Any Executive Platinum member with a systemwide upgrade certificate with an expiration date of January 31, 2021, will have it automatically extended through July 31, 2022, and Basic Economy fares are now eligible for systemwide upgrades as of October 1, 2020.

-Starting July 1, 2020, miles will not expire for members under the age of 21.
-Members 21 and over will need to have account activity within 18 months to prevent their miles from expiring.
-However, all miles expirations are paused through December 31, 2021.
+Members 21 and over will need to have account activity within 24 months to prevent their miles from expiring.

 Hot Tip: As of November 11, 2020, American Airlines eliminated all change, cancel, and redeposit fees on award tickets.

-British Airways has extended Executive Club benefits for members with a status end date between January 1, 2022, and March 31, 2022, for 12 months.
+British Airways has yet again extended Executive Club benefits for members, this time for those with a status end date between April 1, 2022, and June 30, 2022, for 12 months.
 Additionally, those members will have their Tier qualification thresholds reduced by 25% for 2022.

 The new qualification thresholds are:

 - Bronze: 225 Tier Points or 18 eligible flights